WesleyW-code/filelogger/README.md

 # NOTE
 This was an assignment I completed where I had to learn Unit testing using C#.

-In the main version if you run the unit tests it will come up with two error(failed tests) which I have explained why in the error messages.
+In the main version (*main/FileLoggerKata*) if you run the unit tests (in *main/FileLoggerKata.tests*) it will come up with two errors (failed tests).
+These errors were as follows:

-I then added a Fixed Version folder which contains a version where I located the logical error and fixed it.
-After that I ran the unit tests for the Fixed Version and found that all the tests passed!
+- The first error indicated that the Message being appended to the log did not get the date and time as a prefix
+- The second error indicated that when the old Weekend log was archived, it didn't get the date of the appropriate Saturday in all cases.
+- I left the code as it came in *main/FileLoggerKata* so that these errors are still visible and present.
+I created a version where I updated and removed these errors in *main/FixedVersionAllPassed*.
+- You can find my unit tests in *main/FileLoggerKata.Tests*.

+In the *FixedVersionAllPassed* folder:
+- I updated the logic to add the date and time as a prefix to the message passed to Log before it gets appended to the appropriate file.
+- I also added adjustments so that when the old Weekend log is archived (and adds the date at the end: "weekend-YYYYMMDD.txt"), the date added is the date of the corresponding Saturday, instead of just the date of the weekend that the file was last editted.
+- These edits were both made in *main/FixedVersionAllPassed/FileLoggerKata/FileLogger.cs*

 # Assignment: